dzackgarza/Notes/Talks/Integration Workshop/Notes.md

 - Holomorphic

   - Defined in open sets/neighborhoods $U$ of points.
-Actual definition: $f$ is complex differentiable, but in $\C$ this is equivalent to *analytic*, i.e. has a convergent power series in only positive powers.
+Actual definition: $f$ is complex differentiable, but in $\CC$ this is equivalent to *analytic*, i.e. has a convergent power series in only positive powers.
 Generally means $f$ does not have singularities in $U$.
   - E.g. A pole is a singularity such that there exists an $n$ where $g(z)=(z-z_0)^nf(z)$ is holomorphic at $z_0$.
   - Most theorems are stated in terms of holomorphic functions.